BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/index.md

 ### **Utility.**

-Paladin utility is one of the strongest and most game changing one in the game when used correctly.
+Paladin brings insanely strong and game changing utility when used correctly.

 ## Weaknesses.
 ---